What Is a Will and Why Do I Need One?

 There are a number of reasons to why all legally competent adults should have a will:

 - A will gives you sole discretion over the distribution of your assets.
-Without a will, your property will pass down according to DC or Maryland law without any regard to circumstances.
+Without a will, your property will pass down according to DC intestacy or Maryland intestacy law without any regard to circumstances.
 The law decides the distribution and can leave cherished relatives and unmarried partners with nothing if you do not have a will.